winters5885/NSS-digital-nomad/UpdatedREADMe.md

 ### Prerequisites

+1. Create or use an existing Amazon AWS account.
+2. Install the latest version of AWS CLI.
+[Link to documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+3. Install the latest version of AWS SAM CLI.
+[Link to documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html)
-You may need to install NodeJS before you can run the `npm` commands below.
+4. You may need to install NodeJS before you can run the `npm` commands below.

 - On Windows / WSL:
 ```shell